rengirengine/maze-generator/README.md

 | `job_mpi.pbs` | up to **128** | 2 nodes × 64 ranks; **64 = 1 full node, 128 = 2 nodes** |

 Because nodes have 64 cores and `mpiprocs=64`, the MPI sweep is single-node up to 64 ranks and uses **both nodes at 128 ranks**.
-OpenMP is shared-memory; therefore, it stops at one node's 64 cores.
+OpenMP is shared-memory.
+It stops at one node's 64 cores by nature.

 `job_mpi.pbs` also runs a small placement test (`scripts/multinode.sh`).
 The same 64 ranks on the same maze, once on **1 node** and once on **2 nodes** (32/node).
-Cores are held fixed, so the difference is just the effect of using a second node.

 1. **Connect.** If you are not on campus, open the university VPN.
 Then SSH in with your credentials: